 #2.
 Equity-replacing loans: Although Thailand’s company laws generally have no debt/equity ratio requirements, a foreign loan which replaces forbidden foreign shareholding, might be deemed to be forbidden as well when certain red-lines are overstepped.

 #5.
 Cross-shareholding between a group of companies to circumvent regulatory minimum shareholding requirements are deemed in all jurisdictions as problematic.
 If Co., Ltd. A holds 51% of Co., Ltd. B, and vice versa, the foreign 49% shareholder reshapes both corporations as 100% foreign-owned.
 If cross-shareholding reduces Thai shareholding under 51%, the whole structure is, therefore, illegal.

 #6.
-Circumvention agreements: While a share pledge, as well as option agreements, do not result in a non-compliance with the law, additional contractual arrangements can be easily taken as a nominee-indication by the authorities.
+Circumvention agreements: While a share pledge, as well as option agreements, does not result in a non-compliance with the law, additional contractual arrangements can be easily taken as a nominee-indication by the authorities.
 Such high-risk tasks include proxy arrangements, dividend assignments, voting commitments, and last will forms.

 In the grand scheme of things, the laws and regulations of Thailand’s foreigner legislation should never be underestimated.
 However, they can and should be carefully managed.